phpspec/prophecy/README.md

 interactions.
 Otherwise, we need *stubs* or *mocks*.

-Stub is an object double, which doesn't have any expectations about the object behavior, but when put in specific environment, behaves in specific way.
+Stub is an object double, which doesn't have any expectations about the object behavior, but when put in specific environment, it behaves in specific way.
 Ok, I know, it's cryptic, but bear with me for a minute.
 Simply put, stub is a dummy, which depending on the called method signature does different things (has logic).
 To create stubs in Prophecy: